top of page

 Lava flow emplacement

 I am interested in the propagation and morphology of lava flows.
 Specifically, I investigate how changes at the vent, flow composition, and rheology influence whether or not lava flows will advance or not*.
 The "or not" does not imply an inactive flow, but instead can include processes such as flow inflation (i.e., the endogenic thickening of the flow).
+Furthermore, thermomechanical erosion of the substrate by the heating and/or removal of material by flowing lava remains a relatively understudied process.
+Field evidence on Earth via outcrops and active lava tubes and numerous landforms on Mercury, Venus, the Moon, and Mars suggest that thermomechanical erosion is an importance process in the development of volcanic fields.
 Understanding lava flow behavior is critical for hazards mitigation and planetary surface evolution.

 Pictured (right): Piper Harring '25 presenting a pilot study of modeled lava flow eruption conditions on Mars at AGU 2024.